Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Yes — in virtually every case.
 Form 5472 is triggered by a reportable transaction, not by whether the income is active or passive.
 Because funding a foreign owned single member llc moves money from the owner, almost 100% of passive-holding LLCs must file.

 Many foreign investors assume Form 5472 only applies to operating businesses — an Amazon store, a consulting firm, a SaaS app.
 That is a costly misunderstanding.
 The law under IRC §6038A looks only at whether a 25%-foreign-owned US entity had a reportable transaction with its owner or a related party.
-It does not care whether the LLC sells products, collects rent, or simply holds shares.
+It does not care whether the LLC sells products, collects rent, trades crypto, or simply holds shares.
 A passive holding company is squarely inside the rule.

 What transactions actually trigger the filing for a passive LLC?